‘TREES!’: To facilitate in-person learning, Virginia schools turn to outdoor classrooms

 Centreville Elementary was a natural choice to take part in Fairfax’s fall pilot of outdoor learning, Principal Josh Douds said in an interview.
 His predecessor as principal — Dwayne Young — was interested in outdoor education, Douds said, so the school has for a decade hosted two permanent outdoor classrooms, consisting of whiteboards encased in plexiglass and set before a row of tree-stump seats.

 Any class was welcome to use the spaces as often as they liked, said Douds, who worked at Centreville as a teacher before becoming principal four years ago.
-The school also has a long-running tradition of raising trout each year, then taking children on a spring trip to the Blue Ridge Mountains to release the fish into the wild.
+The school also has a long-running tradition of raising trout each year and then taking children on a spring trip to the Blue Ridge Mountains to release the fish into the wild.

 “Outdoor schooling,” Douds said, “is in our DNA.”